bootstarted/krok/README.md

   task = (id) => id,

   /**
-   * Fetch the list of dependencies for a task.
+   * Fetch the list of dependencies for a given task.
-   * @param {Any} task The current task.
+   * @param {Any} task The current task whose dependencies are needed.
    * @returns {Array} List of dependencies.
    */
   dependencies = (task) => [],

   /**
-   * Execute the task.
+   * Execute a given task.
    * @param {Any} task The current task.
    * @returns {Promise} The result of executing the task.
    */
   run = (task) => Promise.resolve(),

   /**
    * Schedule the next unit of work to be run.
+The only tasks given are tasks
+   * that are actually able to be scheduled (i.e. all there dependencies have
+   * been met).
+   * Note that you can create deadlocks here when there are no tasks currently
+   * running, there are tasks pending _and_ you schedule no more work.
+All
+   * pending tasks will be failed in this case.
    * @param {Array} tasks List of tasks that are available for running.
    * @returns {Array} List of tasks to be run.
    */